tarekziade/blog/entries/smwogger.rst

 provided, the variable will take that value.

-Once the variable is set, it will be reused by Smwogger for subsequent operations, to replace variables in path templates, or to fill response data.
+Once the variable is set, it will be reused by Smwogger for subsequent operations, to replace variables in path templates.

 The path formatting is done automatically.
 Smwogger will look first at variables defined in operations, then at the path sections.